 - Go to the eastern corner of the common and continue briefly on Church Lane.
 Turn left onto a footpath but instead of following it through Holt Wood, take a permissive path through Ledgers Wood.
 On the far side turn right onto a footpath alongside the southern edge of the Greatpark estate.
 Follow footpaths around the estate to come back along its northern side.
 Keep ahead at the major path junction at the corner of the estate, then turn right onto a bridleway through Littlepark Wood.

 - Go past a vehicle barrier at the end of the pub's car park and follow a grassy path curving round to the left, heading E parallel to a lane on the right.
-Where the path forks in front of a tree-lined pond you can take either route; make your way around the pond to a crossroads.
+Where the path forks in front of a tree-lined pond you can take either route around it, coming out by a crossroads.

 - From the crossroads head E briefly on Church Lane, signposted as Cycle Route 21 (towards Greenwich).
 After passing a few houses turn left into a short driveway, signposted as a public footpath.
 Go through a gap to the right of a garage block to come to a Surrey Wildlife Trust sign for Ledgers Wood?, with a stile on the right which is the continuation of the footpath.